HelmiHalmouch/Object-tracking-in-video-/README.md

 # Object-tracking-in-video-
-In this respository I will add  a algorithme f object tacking in video using opencv and python
+In this respository I will add  a algorithme for object tacking in video using opencv and python

+# Requirement
+Python3.X
+Opencv 3.4
+imutils